 Police Point Artist in Residence Program

-The Shire runs an Artist in Residence program at Police Point Shire Park, Portsea, Victoria.
+The Shire's Police Point Artist in Residence program has been running for over 5 years and has hosted almost 100 Australian and international artists at Police Point Shire Park, Portsea, Victoria.

-The historic Gatekeepers Cottage (c.1888) was built for the boatmen of the Quarantine Station
+The historic Gatekeepers Cottage (c.1888) was originally built for the boatmen of the Quarantine Station